Erik98146/LaunchControl/README.md

 2. **Do NOT use the Python install manager**.  **Do NOT use the latest version**, it's not compatible (use 3.13.x): https://www.python.org/downloads/windows/
 3. install Git on your computer: https://git-scm.com/install/windows
 4. Download all files from releases (on the right side) and place them in a common folder
-5. Edit the ```secrets.yaml``` file and add the name of the cerbo wifi access point and password noted earlier (or your router if thats your preference)
+5. Edit the ```secrets.yaml``` file and add the name of the cerbo wifi access point and password noted earlier (or your router if that's your preference)
 6. Save the secrets file
 7. Connect the Waveshare AMOLED display with USB and use the device manager to find the com port
 8. Open a command prompt and navigate to the directory with the launchcontrol.yaml and secrets.yaml file